MatthiasHarzer/minimal-cors-server/README.md

 # A minimal CORS server

 Makes a request to the given url on the server and returns the text content.
+Optionaly caches the response for improved response-time.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-### Minimal installation
+### How to setup
 - Copy the [`docker-compose.yml`](./docker-compose.yml) file into your local directory.
-- Run `docker compose up --build -d` to start the container.
+- Run `docker compose up -d` to start the container.
 - The server should now run on `0.0.0.0:9999` (you can change the port in the `docker-compose.yml` file)

 ### Update the Docker image